Bring joy to your kitchen today by making authentic Greek recipes and expect a feast of freshness!

 Looking for a delicious vegetarian treat?
 Simply omit the meat and add more rice to the stuffing mixture.
 It’s so easy!

-Moussaka is traditionally made with lamb, but using beef would be great too.
-Not a fan of eggplant?
-Feel free to use potatoes as a substitute.
+Moussaka is traditionally made with lamb, but using beef would be great, too.

 16. Greek Pita Bread